-Day 2 Guernsey: Today we leave St Peter Port on foot and enjoy views of the harbour and the imposing Castle Cornet.
+Sun: Guernsey Coastal Walk - Today we leave St Peter Port on foot and enjoy views of the harbour and the imposing Castle Cornet.
 After ascending to Clarence Battery and Fort George we join a much more rural path to Fermain Bay, with its loop-holed tower.
 Crossing into St Martin’s parish we continue with stunning coastal views to Jerbourg Point.
 On a clear day this corner of the island offers fine views of the other Channel Islands and France.
 From Jerbourg, we join the south cliff path passing high above Moulin Huet Bay and Saint’s Bay en route to Icart Point and the incredibly pretty beach at Petit Bôt, before completing our walk close to Le Gouffre Nature Reserve.
-10 miles with 1,250ft of ascent.
+10 miles (16km) with 1,250ft (375m) of ascent.

-Day 4 Sark: Our boat journey from St Peter Port takes us to Sark in less than an hour and we can begin our walk directly from the Maseline Harbour tunnel.
+Mon: Isle of Sark - Our boat journey from St Peter Port takes us to Sark in less than an hour and we can begin our walk directly from the Maseline Harbour tunnel.
 Pretty country paths and car-free lanes quickly reach the south coast and our path meets extensive views over Derrible Bay.
 We soon reach Dixcart Bay and follow the rising cliff path, which offers wonderful views out to sea before crossing La Coupée – a narrow isthmus leading to Little Sark.
 Little Sark offers quiet lanes, cliff views, charming houses and the remains of silver mines.
 Back on Sark, we follow the Rue du Sermon into the village and pass La Seignurie before looping the island’s rocky northern headland.
 Returning to the village initially, our route then drops back to the harbour for our return boat journey.
-10 miles with 850ft of ascent.
+10 miles (16km) with 850ft (225m) of ascent.

-Day 5 Guernsey: Continuing from Vazon Bay, our final walk on Guernsey completes our circuit of the island.
+Wed: Completing the Guernsey Coastal Path - Continuing from Vazon Bay, our final walk on Guernsey completes our circuit of the island.
 We carry on along the islander’s playground, past sandy beaches and seagrass dunes dotted with rocky granite outcrops.
 At Le Grand Havre we reach Vale, which, before human intervention, was once separated by water from the rest of Guernsey.
 Now at the north of the island, we pass the Megalithic passage grave of La Varde and the beautiful L’Ancresse Bay en route to Fort Doyle.
 From here the pretty harbours of Bordeaux and St Sampson lead us back to the Esplanade in St Peter Port and our starting point.
-14 miles with 650ft of ascent.
+14 miles (22.5km) with 650ft (195m) of ascent.

-Day 6 Herm: A morning sailing takes us over to the tiny island of Herm in just 15 minutes.
+Thurs: Isle of Herm - A morning sailing takes us over to the tiny island of Herm in just 15 minutes.
 Despite being so close to Guernsey, the smallest island on the Channel Island Way is a world away from bustling St Peter Port.
 Whether the boat lands at the harbour or Rosaire Steps we progress south with views to Jethou Island (privately leased by philanthropist Sir Peter Ogden).
 The undulating cliff path winds around to the island’s east coast and the views are often inundated with seabirds.
 From Belvoir Bay the walk levels out and we pass pretty Shell Beach and loop across the green common in the shadow of Antony Gormley’s ‘Another Time’ statue.
 With our circuit complete, the quaint harbour village offers a souvenir shop and refreshments at the Mermaid Tavern.
-4 miles with 350ft of ascent.
+4 miles (6.5km) with 350ft (105m) of ascent.

 In the afternoon, we fly from Guernsey to Alderney for the final leg of our Island Hopping adventure.